Mamallapuram Heritage Trip with Archaeologist, 1Day

-Do you know that Shore Temple complex was named as ‘Seven Pagodas’?
+Do you know that the Shore Temple complex was named as ‘Seven Pagodas’?
 What does it mean and where are the rest of the temples?
-Who build the Shore temple?
+Who built the Shore temple?
 What’s the significance of the architecture?
 Is it unique?

 - Arjuna’s Penance

 Pancha Rathas is a monument complex at Mahabalipuram.
-Pancha Rathas is an example of monolithic Indian rock-cut architecture.The ‘Ratha’ temples are the cave temple made of rocks.
+Pancha Rathas is an example of monolithic Indian rock-cut architecture.The ‘Ratha’ temples are cave temples made of rocks.
 The rathas are regarded as the five rathas of Pandavas, the eminent characters of the Mahabharata.

 - Krishna Butter Ball – natural or god’s creation or human made or alien made:

 We will visit this amazing wonder.
 This monolithic granite rock found in Mahabalipuram India, is over 20 feet in height.
 With its width almost equal to its height, it looks spherical in some angles but not a perfect sphere.
 It weighs over 250 tons and miraculously stands on an extremely small, slippery area of a hill.
 What’s the other name for this rock ball?

 Do you know that this rock was the inspiration to create the famous dolls and what they are?